 Dividend yield — a ratio of the total annual dividend distribution amount per share and the equity’s current share price — is the most common metric that investors use to begin searching for the best dividend stocks to include in their investment portfolio.

-In addition to a dividend yield of at least 5%, all of the six best dividend stocks listed below have market capitalization of at least $5 billion and at least five consecutive years of annual dividend hikes, as well as positive total returns over the past 12 months and the last five years.
+In addition to a dividend yield of at least 5%, all of the six best dividend stocks listed below have a market capitalization of at least $5 billion and positive total returns over the last five years.

 Sorted in ascending order by dividend yield and based on the above criteria, the six best dividend stocks yielding 5% or more are: